 - There are types of life insurance that have a cash value.
 A portion of the paid premium is set aside and either accumulates interest or is invested in the market.
 You can borrow from that cash value, or keep it as an end-of-life payout.

 - Most policies provide an advance benefit, without a waiting period, to help cover immediate costs following death.

 - As you get older and become more of a risk to the insurer, you may not qualify for a life insurance policy or will pay more.

-The most basic form of life insurance covers you if you die.
-This type of policy can help ease any financial burdens by paying a lump sum to your beneficiaries when you pass.
-With death comes a lifestyle change and a payout from life insurance can ease the financial stress.
-Payout benefits can be used for anything your loved ones need including to pay a mortgage, education or unpaid debt.
+Term life insurance can help ease any financial burdens by paying a lump sum to your beneficiaries when you pass.
+A payout from term life can ease the financial stress of your loved ones and used to pay off a mortgage, education expenses, or unpaid debt.

 Is life insurance for me?

 Anyone can benefit from having life insurance, but it’s especially helpful if: